Post Historic Monsters: Release and promotion

 The duo were interviewed in a dinosaur museum, in reference to the album title and cover, on BBC music show The O-Zone; the interview has been named one of "the 12 most awkward music interviews on children's television."
 When asked by Philippa Forrester during the interview if the album title was inspired by the publicity surrounding Jurassic Park at the time, the duo said jokingly replied it was a "cheap cash-in".
 Bob joked that he was not put-off in changing the title because of the film except when magazine covers featured promises of "no dinosaurs", which he declared "a bit of an advertising problem."
 The interview became so subdued to a point where a caption appeared on screen saying "Carter found it difficult to talk about their new single – so we asked an easier question."

 In late 1993 and early 1994, the duo promoted the album with a tour which mostly played around the UK and Europe.
 Real Gone, describing the duo's performance at Tonbridge Angel Centre on 21 October, said "the very idea that this band would venture into the middle of Kent and play a show in a leisure centre seems like a visit from music royalty."
-Bob wore a shirt reading "I hate peanuts!", in reference to a KP advert using one of the duo's best-known singles.
+Bob wore a shirt reading "I hate peanuts!", in reference to a KP advert using one of the duo's best-known tracks.